Skip to content

 magentic Handled entirely by MagenticOrchestrator; StrategyFactory throws if this type reaches it

-KeywordSelectionStrategy is the workhorse for WorkflowOrchestrator and structured pipelines.
-Key behaviors: - Keyword matching is strict per-line (not substring): the full trimmed line must equal the keyword - Source agent filtering: a route can be restricted to fire only when a specific agent authored the last message - Routing validators run synchronously before the route fires; failure injects a correction message and re-invokes the current agent (up to MaxRetries before ValidatorStuckException) - Governance policy violations are emitted to the event log with consecutive-failure counts - RequireHumanApproval: true on a route escalates to IHumanApprovalService.PromptApprovalAsync before routing
+KeywordSelectionStrategy is the workhorse for structured pipelines and GraphOrchestrator nodes.
+Key behaviors: - Keyword matching is strict per-line (not substring): the full trimmed line must equal the keyword - Source agent filtering: a route can be restricted to fire only when a specific agent authored the last message - Routing validators run synchronously before the route fires; failure injects a correction message and re-invokes the current agent (up to the per-type Threshold in FailureHandlingConfig before ValidatorStuckException) - Governance policy violations are emitted to the event log with consecutive-failure counts - RequireHumanApproval: true on a route escalates to IHumanApprovalService.PromptApprovalAsync before routing - RecoveryAgent on a route activates an alternate agent when the validator fails repeatedly (ActivateRecovery action or ≥2 consecutive failures) - PreferStructuredOutput: true (with a Condition) makes JSON the primary routing signal for that route; the keyword becomes a fallback.
+When the response is not JSON, a correction is injected and the source agent is re-invoked (up to MaxStructuredParseRetries = 2).
+After retries are exhausted, keyword matching resumes as a safety fallback.
+Example:

 StructuredSelectionStrategy evaluates condition strings (e.g. "last_agent == 'Tester' && contains(last_message, 'PASS')") via StructuredConditionEvaluator.
 Used for configs that need multi-variable routing logic without keyword string matching.